mijara/asciify/README.md

 asciify
 =======

-Export images as ASCII art images.
+Export images as ASCII art images using PIL, just use the funcion asciify(image_path, output_path).
+Have fun!

-Edit the name of the image inside the code.